RickStrahl/WestWindWebConnection-Documentation/User-Guide/Web-Connection-Configuration-and-Deployment/Logging-and-Tracking-Requests/Fox-Server-Application-Logging.md

-﻿Web Connection includes logging support via a `wwRequestLog` that can log every request that hits the Web Connection FoxPro server.
+Web Connection includes logging support via a `wwRequestLog` that can log every request that hits the Web Connection FoxPro server.
 The logging is managed through the `wwServer` class and the `wwServer::LogRequest()` method which is fired **at the end of each request**.
 This same logging mechanism is also used to log errors.

 Whether logging occurs and what is logged is controlled via the `nLogFormat` configuration setting in `YourApp.ini`: